-Pursuing the two degrees together as a dual degree allows students to complete both degrees in an accelerated fashion as compared to completing them separately or sequentially.
-Students in the dual degree focus first on the M.P.H., taking three consecutive semesters (summer, fall, spring) devoted entirely to M.P.H. coursework.
-Then students shift their focus to their M.M.S. studies within the Doisy College of Health Sciences.
+Pursuing the two degrees as a dual degree allows students to complete both degrees in an accelerated fashion as compared to completing them separately or sequentially.
+Students in the dual degree focus first on the M.P.H., taking three consecutive semesters (summer, fall, spring) devoted to M.P.H. coursework.
+Then students focus on their M.M.S. studies within the Doisy College of Health Sciences.
 Nine credit hours of coursework in the M.M.S. curriculum also count as elective credits toward completion of the M.P.H. degree, providing the credit efficiency that allows students to complete both degrees in 3.5 academic years.
-Students interested in earning the M.P.H./M.M.S. dual degree apply separately to both programs prior to starting either one.
+Students interested in earning the M.P.H./M.M.S. dual degree apply separately to both programs before starting either one.

-Students must meet the admission requirements and be admitted into both degree programs according to the processes of each of the participating academic units to pursue a dual-degree program.
+Students must meet the admission requirements and be admitted into both degree programs according to the processes of each participating academic unit to pursue a dual-degree program.

 Individuals may apply to the M.P.H. degree program concurrently with application to or following their admission to the Doisy College of Health Sciences; however, admission to the dual-degree program is contingent upon admission to both the M.P.H. and the M.M.S. degree programs.

 For more information about student loans, please visit the financial services office at https://www.slu.edu/financial-aid/index.php.